Workspace Policies

 To view the policies for a workspace:

-3. On the Policies page, view the policies for each workspace.
+On the Policies page, view the policy for a workspace.

 Edit Workspace Policies